ikarus23/MifareClassicTool/README.md

   write to such tags and can therefore create fully correct clones.
   However, some special tags require a **special command sequence** to put them into the state where writing to the manufacturer block is possible.
 These tags will not work.
+  Remember this when you are shopping for special tags!
-Also, make sure the the BCC value is correct.
+  Also, make sure the the BCC value is correct before writing.
 The BCC is the first byte after the UID.
 It is calculated by XOR-ing all bytes of the UID.
-  Remember this when you are shopping for special tags!
 * This app **will not work** on the following devices because their hardware (NFC-controller) does not support Mifare Classic ([read more](https://github.com/ikarus23/MifareClassicTool/issues/1)).